dimiderv/1stScenario/README.md

+ * main.go should include as import "FolderWeAreAt/chaincode" so that it does the import correctly and avoids import cycles

+#This works correctly
- * main.go should include as import "FolderWeAreAt/chaincode" so that it does the import correctly and avoids import cycles If you decide to have separate file for main.go and the chaincode folder you have to go on the project folder ex phase3 where you have folder chaincode and file main.go and enter command *go mod init phase3* .
+If you decide to have separate file for main.go and the chaincode folder you have to go on the project folder ex phase3 where you have folder chaincode and file main.go and enter command *go mod init WorkingDir* .
 The main file has to look like this

 		package main